 Robin Schwartz, Managing Partner, MFG Jobs

-Don’t use background images or stationary.
+Don’t use background images or stationery.
 Some email clients like Outlook allow you to apply backgrounds to your outgoing messages.
 This should be avoided as the images or stationary can take up a lot of space when sending an email.
 Also, when someone attempts to reply to your email, the background is automatically applied.
 Stationary with butterflies and backgrounds of your favorite light blue color aren’t meant for your business emails.
 Keep the font readable and in a color that doesn’t strain the eyes.

 13. Make Sure Your Subject Line is Relevant & Descriptive